 Use of Antidepressants For Alcohol Dependence

-Antidepressants have not been shown to be effective for preventing relapse into alcohol addiction.
-This is likely because alcohol affects a much wider range of neurotransmitter systems than serotonin or norepinephrine.
+These medications are not effective in preventing relapse into addiction.
+This is likely because drinking affects a much wider range of neurotransmitter systems than serotonin or norepinephrine.

-However, some people do report that antidepressants help them to minimize the depression that often accompanies post-acute withdrawal syndrome.
-Others use natural method such as serotonin-boosting supplements 5HTP and L-Tryptophan, which do not need to be continued forever.
+However, some people do report that they help them to minimize the depression that often accompanies post-acute withdrawal syndrome.
+Others use natural methods such as serotonin-boosting supplements 5HTP and L-Tryptophan, which do not need to be continued forever.

-Some people benefit from taking antidepressants long-term.
-However, up to 30% of people on antidepressants either do not respond to these drugs or find that they cause more harm than good. (source)
+Some people benefit from taking long-term.
+However, up to 30% of people on these medications either do not respond to these drugs or find that they cause more harm than good. (source)

-It’s not uncommon for people on antidepressants to experience complacency at inappropriate times or a reduced zest for life.
-Dig deep enough, and you’ll inevitably come across stories of people on antidepressants who felt nothing at funerals for family members – or who felt nothing but “flat” during moments that should have been the happiest in their life.
+It’s not uncommon for people on these to experience complacency at inappropriate times or a reduced zest for life.
+Dig deep enough, and you’ll inevitably come across stories of people who felt nothing at funerals for family members – or who felt nothing but “flat” during moments that should have been the happiest in their lives.

-Other people experience an initial benefit from antidepressants that wanes with time, leaving them dependent on prescription drugs that keep them at baseline without enhancing their lives.
+Other people experience an initial benefit that wanes with time, leaving them dependent on prescription drugs that keep them at baseline without enhancing their lives.

-Many people who have struggled with depression for their whole lives are beginning to find that exercise, diet changes, and natural supplementation works to alleviate the chronic deficiencies in neurotransmitters that cause depression.
+Many people who have struggled with depression for their whole lives are beginning to find that exercise, diet changes, and natural supplementation work to alleviate the chronic deficiencies in neurotransmitters that cause depression.

-Studies have shown that exercise can reduce depression as effectively as antidepressants, and doctors have even begun prescribing exercise to depressed patients.
+Studies have shown that exercise can reduce depression as effectively, and doctors have even begun prescribing exercise to depressed patients.
 As it turns out, exercise helps the brain rewire itself away from alcohol addiction.

 Natural supplements, such as L-Tryptophan and 5HTP mentioned above, can help to restore normal serotonin production.
 These two supplements are just the tip of the iceberg.

-Check Fit Recovery’s list of supplements that work best for supporting the brain-body system through alcohol recovery.
+Check Fit Recovery’s list of supplements that work best for supporting the brain-body system through recovery.

 Conclusion

-We hope you’ve taken useful information from this article about antidepressants and alcohol.
-If you struggle with dependence on alcohol, you will benefit from clicking around the articles on this website.
-If you struggle with drinking and you’re ready to transcend alcohol addiction forever, you have landed in the right place.
+We hope you’ve taken useful information from this article.
+If you struggle with dependence on drinking, you will benefit from clicking around the articles on this website.
+If you struggle with drinking and you’re ready to transcend addiction forever, you have landed in the right place.

 ___________________________________